aws-amplify/amplify-codegen/CONTRIBUTING.md

 # Bugs

-Bug reports and feature suggestions are welcome.
-When filing a bug, try to include as much information as you can.
-Details like these are incredibly useful:
+Bug reports and feature suggestions are always welcome.
+Good bug reports are extremely helpful, so thanks in advance!

+When filing a bug, please try to be as detailed as possible.
+In addition to the bug report form information, details like these are incredibly useful:

-* A reproducible test case or series of steps
+- A reproducible test case or series of steps
-* The date/commit of the code you're running
+- The date/commit/version(s) of the code you're running
-* Any modifications you've made relevant to the bug
+- Any modifications you've made relevant to the bug
-* Anything unusual about your environment or deployment
+- Anything unusual about your environment or deployment

+Guidelines for bug reports:

+- Check to see if a [duplicate or closed issue](https://github.com/aws-amplify/amplify-codegen/issues?q=is%3Aissue+) already exists!
+- Provide a short and descriptive issue title
+- Remove any sensitive data from your examples or snippets
+- Format any code snippets using [Markdown](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) syntax
+- If you're not using the latest version of the CLI, see if the issue still persists after upgrading - this helps to isolate regressions!

 # Pull Requests